 Who is it for?

-- Were getting Income-Related ESA, Income Support or Income-Based Jobseekers Allowance before you claimed UC, and
+- Were getting Income-Related Employment Support Allowance, Income Support or Income-Based Jobseekers Allowance before you claimed UC, and

 - That benefit included a Severe Disability Premium (SDP) in the month before the date your UC award started,

 you might qualify for the Transitional SDP Element in your UC assessment.

 This is to compensate for the fact that there is no Severe Disability Premium in UC, so otherwise you would be a lot worse off financially.

 How much is the Transitional SDP Element?

 The Transitional SDP Element is a fixed amount for your first UC Assessment Period – but after that it can be lost due to changes in your circumstance, or eroded (‘eaten into’) when other UC Elements increase or are added.

 See ‘How can it be eroded?’ below.

 For the first UC monthly Assessment Period, the Transitional SDP Element is a set amount.
 It can be one of three set rates.

 Which rate you get depends on your circumstances.